shaise/FreeCAD_FastenersWB/CONTRIBUTING.md

 "8",7.71,8.29
 "10",9.71,10.29
 ```

-The files [`iso888length.csv`](FsData/iso888length.csv) and [`inch_fs_length.csv`](FsData/inch_fs_length.csv) provide generalized
-length tables that you can use if they work well with the fastener you want
-to implement.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The range file, in the form of `FsData/{fastenertype}range.csv`

-Finally, the `FsData/{fastenertype}range.csv` file determines which lengths defined
-in a fasteners' corresponding length file are available for each diameter.
+determines which lengths defined in a fasteners' corresponding length file are available for each diameter.
 For example, in [`iso7379range.csv`](FsData/iso7379range.csv), we have:
 ```csv
 "ISO7379range"
 "Dia","Min_L","Max_L"